-With today's proposed rule, EPA is proposing to add 7 new sites to the NPL; all to the General Superfund of the NPL.
-All of the sites in this proposing rulemaking are being proposed based on HRS scores of 28.50 or above.
+With today's proposed rule, EPA is proposing to add 14 new sites to the NPL; all to the General Superfund Section of the NPL.
+(Please note that the 68th Street Dump site in Maryland is being reproposed to the NPL.
+With this reproposal, EPA is withdrawing the January 19, 1999 (64 FR 2950), proposal of the site.
+Commenters will need to resubmit comments based on today's reproposal.)
+All of the sites in this proposed rulemaking are being proposed based on HRS scores of 28.50 or above.
 The sites are presented in Table 1 which follows this preamble.